 - Shape Hamentaschen.
 Take one of the dough disks from the refrigerator and roll out in between two pieces of parchment paper.
 Roll the dough so that it is approximately ¼ of an inch thick.
 If you roll it too thin, the dough will rip as you remove it from the parchment.
 Using a round cookie cutter (I use a 2½ inch diameter), cut as many rounds out as you can.
 You may need to dip your cutter into some flour to avoid it sticking to the dough.
 Use a metal spatula dipped in flour to release the rounds.
 Gather the scraps and roll that clump of dough out and cut more rounds.
 Keep repeating until you have used all the dough.
 If at any point the dough becomes too sticky or difficult to work with, cover it in plastic wrap and let it cool in the refrigerator for about 15 minutes.

-- Fill each round with approximately 1 tsp. of the apple filling.
+- Fill each round with approximately 1 teaspoon of the apple filling.
 Do not over fill them!
 Lightly flour your fingertips and form each circle into triangles by folding up the rounds and pinching them tightly in three corners.
 (If they are not sticking together, wet your fingertip and rub it on the inside where you are trying to create the point.)
 You want to make sure that the seams are fully closed so that the filling does not break through the barriers while baking.
 Place the shaped hamantaschen on the prepared cookie sheets.

 - Place the cookie sheets with the shaped hamantaschen in the freezer for at least 15 minutes.
 DO NOT SKIP THIS STEP.